digiaonline/react-boilerplate/docs/03-tools.md

 You should define at least the following scripts:

-- `start` starts the application
+- `start` runs the application in development mode
 - `test` runs the test suite
-- `dev` runs the application in development mode
-- `compile` builds the application for production
+- `build` compiles the application for production

 **Note:** Remember to test your production build every now and then to make sure that it works.